shaikhsirajudin/Notes/Latest/Flux.md

 In HTML, form elements such as <input>, <textarea>, and <select> itself  maintain their own state and update its state  based on the input provided by user .In React, components’ mutable state is handled by the state property  and is only updated by setState().
-◾HTML <input> and <textarea> components use the value attribute.
+HTML <input> and <textarea> components use the value attribute.
-◾HTML <input> checkbox and radio components, checked attribute is used.
+HTML <input> checkbox and radio components, checked attribute is used.
-◾<option> (within <select>) components, selected attribute is used for select box.
+<option> (within <select>) components, selected attribute is used for select box.

 ```
 var AccountFields = React.createClass({